near/docs/docs/develop/contracts/sandbox.md

 ## Sandbox-only Features for Testing

-If you only use above test script that only uses standard NEAR rpcs, your tests can also be executed on a testnet node.
-Just replace the network ID, node url, key path and account names in above script and rerun.
-There's also some additional Sandbox-only features that make certain tests easier.
-We'll review some examples in this section.
+If you only use the above test script that just uses standard NEAR RPCs your tests can also be executed on a `testnet` node.
+Simply replace the network ID, node url, key path, and account names in the above script and rerun the tests.
+There's also some additional "Sandbox only" features that make certain tests easier.
+We'll review some examples of those in the following section.

 ### Patch State on the Fly